Banten: Cuisine

 Rabeg is a Bantenese food similar to goat or curried rawon.
 Found in Serang Regency, it is believed to have originated in the Arabian Peninsula and was brought by Arab traders during the spread of Islam in Indonesia.
 Other Bantenese foods include nasi sumsum (from Serang Regency, made of white rice and buffalo-bone marrow), mahbub, shark fin soup, milkfish and duck satays, duck soup, laksa Tangerang, rice vermicelli, beef jerky and emping.

 Sports

 Football

 There are multiple football clubs based in Banten.
 Each of them usually represent each one of Banten's regencies and cities.
-Two clubs are currently playing in Liga 1, Persita Tangerang and Dewa United, both play at Indomilk Arena in Tangerang regency.
-The rest are playing in the lower division of Indonesian football, namely Persikota Tangerang which represented the city of Tangerang with its home base at the Benteng Stadium and Persic Cilegon based at Krakatau Steel Stadium in Cilegon playing in Liga 3 while Perserang Serang (with its home ground at Maulana Yusuf Stadium) playing in Liga 2.
+Two clubs are currently playing in Super League, Persita Tangerang and Dewa United, both play at Indomilk Arena in Tangerang Regency.
+The rest are playing in the lower division of Indonesian football, namely Persikota Tangerang which represented the Tangerang City with its home base at the Benteng Reborn Stadium and Persic Cilegon based at Krakatau Steel Stadium in Cilegon playing in Liga 4 while Perserang Serang (with its home ground at Maulana Yusuf Stadium) playing in Liga Nusantara.